crasshacker/StickyWindows/README.md

 regard to stickiness.
 Available sticky types are:

 * None - The window does not grab or stick to other windows, nor does it act as an anchor for others to stick to.
-* Anchor - A window which Grabby and Sticky windows will latch onto when they are moved sufficiently close to it.
+* Anchor - A window which Grabby and Sticky windows will latch onto when they are moved within range of it.
-* Grabby - A window that attaches to an anchor when moved close to it, but doesn't move when the anchor moves.
+* Grabby - A window that attaches to an anchor when moved close to it, but doesn't move with the anchor window.
-* Sticky - A grabby window that, once it grabs an anchor, continues to stick to the anchor when it is moved.
+* Sticky - A grabby window that, once it grabs an anchor window, remains stuck to it when the anchor window is moved.
 * Cohesive - A sticky window that also operates as an anchor, so that other sticky windows will stick to it.

 A StickyWindowType of Anchor indicates that the window will attract grabby and sticky windows when they move close to it.
-(The inverse is not true; it won't stick to grabby/sticky windows when moved close to them.)
+(The inverse is not true; it won't stick to grabby/sticky windows when it is moved close to them.)
 Both Grabby and Sticky windows will latch onto an Anchor window, but only Sticky windows are carried along with it when it moves.
-(Sticky windows stuck to an Anchor window become unstuck if either of the two windows is resised.)
+(Sticky windows stuck to an Anchor window become unstuck if either of the two windows is resized.)

+A Cohesive window acts as both an Anchor and a Sticky window.
+When a Cohesive window A is moved close to another Cohesive window B and becomes stuck to it, window B serves as an anchor, and will carry window A with it when it is moved.
+However, if window A is moved it does not carry window B with it, even though they are both Cohesive;
+if it did, there would be no way to detach the windows from one another.
+Thus, whether a Cohesive window behaves as an Anchor or as a Sticky window depends upon whether another window was stuck to it, or whether it was instead stuck to another window.

 For details on the original StickyWindows project, see the [README](https://github.com/thoemmi/StickyWindows/blob/develop/README.md)